waldyjoe/waldyjoe.github.io/_pages/publication.md

 <pre>@inproceedings{LiAAMAS20a,
-  author    = {Jiaoyang Li and Kexuan Sun and Hang Ma and Ariel Felner and T. K. Satish Kumar and Sven Koenig}, title     = {Moving Agents in Formation in Congested Environments}, booktitle = {Proceedings of the 19th International Joint Conference on Autonomous Agents and MultiAgent Systems (AAMAS)}, pages     = {726--734}, year      = {2020}
+  author    = {Jiaoyang Li and Kexuan Sun and Hang Ma and Ariel Felner and T. K. Satish Kumar and Sven Koenig}, title     = {Moving Agents in Formation in Congested Environments}, booktitle = {Proceedings of the 19th International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS)}, pages     = {726--734}, year      = {2020}
 }